 Whatever you happen to believe, most early retirees do not believe ANY of these withdrawal techniques to be “one-size-fits-all” – at least none of the retirees that I’ve met, read or converse with.

 Instead, most retirees are gumby-like humans, capable of moving, twisting and contorting to position themselves to accurately confront economic conditions.
 If a retiree’s portfolio losses 30% of its value – as many did during the housing market crash of 2008, most adjust their spending habits and lifestyle – like good little human beings capable of making sound adjustments.

 Picture this: you’re standing in the middle of the road and there’s a fully-loaded semi-tractor trailer barreling in your direction.
-The tractor trailer in this case is analogous to a looming recession.
+The tractor trailer, in this case, is analogous to a looming recession.
 At first, you’re enjoying your position in the middle of the road and stay put.
 After all, it’s entirely possible that the trailer will turn and instead head down one of the side roads before it hits you.

-It is also possible that the trailer will simply stop, staring you dead in the face but not actually approach your position.
+It is also possible that the trailer will simply stop, stare you dead in the face but not actually approach your position.
 Maybe it’ll suffer a flat tire and be forced to the side of the road.
 Who knows – the trailer may not hit you.

 But eventually, that trailer gets closer to you.
 250 yards.
 150 yards.
 50 yards.
 Okay, this thing isn’t stopping.

 What happens at this point?
 Naturally, we move our asses off the road and let the trailer pass us by, suffering dust inhalation as it passes and maybe a thrown pebble or two.

 We don’t, on the other hand, stand there like idiots and let this thing plow into us.